 Shanika Amarakoon

-My lived experience as an immigrant raised in a rural community showed me the importance of engaging disparate voices in developing sustainable solutions to address our most pressing environmental challenges.
-Now, as an environmental engineer and policy analyst, I am grateful that I can apply my experience to support a broad range of meaningful work, including advancing a circular economy, supporting a just transition, and leading ERG’s environmental and climate justice solutions practice.
+My lived experience growing up in a rural community showed me the importance of engaging disparate voices in developing sustainable solutions to address our most pressing environmental challenges.
+Now, as an environmental engineer and policy analyst, I am grateful that I can apply my experience to support a broad range of meaningful work, including advancing a circular economy, supporting clean energy solutions, and community engagement.

-Shanika Amarakoon has over 24 years’ experience as an environmental engineer and policy analyst for federal and state agencies.
-She excels at leading analyses related to climate change, circular economy, renewable energy, environmental and climate justice, stakeholder engagement, life cycle assessment, grant support, and program evaluation.
-Shanika leads ERG’s climate and environmental justice practice.
-As part of this work, she supports analysis and outreach with low-income and under-resourced communities to address inequities in a broad range of areas, including brownfields redevelopment, climate impacts, renewable energy, and clean transportation.
-She was featured in Episode 4 of Rational Middle’s Net Zero documentary series, “A Just Transition.”
+Shanika Amarakoon has over 25 years’ experience as an environmental engineer and policy analyst for federal and state agencies.
+She excels at leading analyses related to community resilience, circular economy, renewable energy, life cycle assessment, grant support, and program evaluation.
+As part of this work, she supports analysis and outreach with low-income and under-resourced communities, including rural communities, to address a broad range of areas, including brownfields redevelopment, sustainability, renewable energy, and clean transportation.

 Shanika holds a B.S. in civil and environmental engineering from Bucknell University and a Master of Engineering Management from the Thayer School of Engineering at Dartmouth College.
-Outside work, she is active in local and national politics and was chosen as a 2020 party delegate for her home state.
-She also enjoys spending time with her family, running, and reading autobiographies.
+Outside work she enjoys spending time with her family, running, and reading autobiographies.